amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-Graphs-tutorial.md

 d - 1 1 - -
 {% endcodeblock %}

 As you can see, the matrix list all nodes horizontally and vertically.
-If there a few connections we called **sparse graph**, if there are many connections (close to the max number of connections) we called it **dense graph**.
-If all possible connections are reached then we have a **complete graph**.
+If there a few connections we called **sparse graph** if there are many connections (close to the max number of links) we called it **dense graph**.
+If all possible connections are reached, then we have a **complete graph**.

-Is importat to notice, that for undirected graphs the adjacency matrix will **always** be symmetric.
+It's important to notice that for undirected graphs the adjacency matrix will **always** be symmetrical by the diagonal.
 However, that's not always the case on a digraph (like our example).

 What is the time complexity of finding connections of two vertices?